 Bachelor of Arts (BA) and Bachelor of Science (BSc) with QTS

 Bachelor of Arts (BA) or Bachelor of Science (BSc) degrees with Qualified Teacher Status (QTS) are popular with prospective secondary school teachers, and focus on developing specialist subject knowledge required to teach.
 Not a common route for those wanting to study for primary teacher training programmes, most providers only offer BA and BSc with QTS for secondary teaching.

 Certificate of Higher Education (CertHE): Introduction to Secondary Teaching

 This Wales-only training route is for prospective secondary teachers who may not have any formal academic qualifications, but do have a passion for maths, science, or design technology.
 This route gives you the chance to earn the credits needed to meet the entry requirements for BSc (Hons) degree programmes, enabling you to work towards QTS in three years.

 The teaching profession looks for the highest quality candidates, so you’ll need to meet the following requirements before you can be accepted for a training programme.

 As teaching involves working with children on a daily basis, there are some non-academic requirements you'll need to meet to make sure teaching’s the right job for you.

 Disclosure and Barring Service (DBS) in England and Wales

-The amount providers charge varies – for UK and EU students, it can be up to £9,250 per year for a full-time training programme starting in 2017.
+The amount providers charge varies – for UK and EU students, it can be up to £9,250 per year for a full-time training programme.
 You can see how much your chosen provider charges when you use our search tool to find postgraduate training programmes.
 Alternatively, you can find this information on the training provider’s website.

 In Wales, you may be eligible for funding through tuition fee loans, training grants, or salaried programmes to support you during your training.